Tammy Hembrow Flaunts Major Cleavage In Tiny White Crop Top On Instagram

 “The prettiest ladies,” a third follower said.

-Tammy’s trip to LA comes after the beauty spent a few days soaking up the sun in Hawaii, which she also gave fans a glimpse of on her widely-followed Instagram page.
+Tammy’s trip to LA comes after the beauty spent a few days soaking up the sun in Hawaii, which she also gave fans a glimpse of on her widely followed Instagram page.
 Yesterday, the stunner rocked another white ensemble, this time in the form of a barely-there bikini that put her curvaceous backside completely on display for the camera and sent her followers into a frenzy.